Sleep Apnea Bensalem, PA

 Does sleep apnea get worse with age?

 Yes, sleep apnea can worsen with age.
-As people age, the muscle tone that keeps the airway open decreases.
-This can lead to an increase in airway collapse during sleep.
+As people age, the muscle tone that keeps the airway open decreases, leading to an increase in airway collapse during sleep.
 Furthermore, weight gain, which also becomes more common with aging, increases the risk of apnea.
 Additionally, as we age, structural changes, like enlargement of tissues in the throat, can also increase obstruction.
 Lastly, while age is a risk, factors like health conditions and lifestyle changes also play a role.

 Does a humidifier help with sleep apnea?

 Yes, a humidifier can help with sleep apnea.
-It can be really helpful to an individual is using CPAP therapy.
+It can also be really helpful to an individual using CPAP therapy.
 CPAP adds moisture to the air and can alleviate dryness and irritation in the nasal passages and throat.
-A humidified airflow can also reduce congestion and potentially improve airflow.
-This could reduce your apnea.
+Humidified air can also reduce congestion and potentially improve airflow, which could reduce your apnea.
 Above all, it’s always best to consult a sleep specialist to determine if a humidifier is right for you.

 Can overbite cause sleep apnea?

 Yes.
 An overbite can be a contributing factor to sleep apnea.
 When the upper teeth overlap the lower teeth, it can cause the lower jaw to recede.
 As a result, this can potentially lead to a restricted airway.
 This restriction increases the likelihood of airway obstructions during sleep.
 That’s also a characteristic of sleep apnea.
-If you have an overbite and display sleep apnea symptoms, you should see a dentist or medical professional.
+You should see a dentist or medical professional if you have an overbite and display sleep apnea symptoms.

 What is the best position to sleep in with sleep apnea?